 There is a limit of \$5,000 per person per program year (July 1st to June 30th) for WorkFirst support services you may receive.

-The chart below shows the potential types of support services that are available.
+The chart below shows the types of support services that are available for the different activities (as indicated by an "x") and the restrictions that apply.